LewdLeah/taskarium/README.md

 # Taskarium

 A name for task + terrarium.
-A self-organizing AI filesystem where tasks spawn, mutate, compete, and die with no central coordinator.
+A self-organizing AI filesystem where tasks replicate, mutate, compete, and die.

 This is a rough prototype.
 I plan to refactor it completely but it is bottom priority for now.